ssmirr/appdev-chapters/cookies.md

 Tasks:

- - Display the most recent subtraction result on /muggle_subtract.
+ - Display the most recent subtraction result on `/muggle_subtract`.
- - Display the most recent multiplication result on /muggle_multiply.
+ - Display the most recent multiplication result on `/muggle_multiply`.
- - Display the most recent division result on /muggle_divide.
+ - Display the most recent division result on `/muggle_divide`.
- - Display the most recent translation result on /muggle_translate.
+ - Display the most recent translation result on `/muggle_translate`.

 ## Conclusion

-There are a few more nuances to browser cookies that we could go into — setting expiration dates for specific cookies, encrypting them so that they aren't so easily visible in the Developer Tools, making them tamper-proof — but basically you've got the gist of it.
-It's a small `Hash` that we get to add key/value pairs to, and the user's browser will send it back to us with every subsequent request; it's like a set of permanent `params` for that user.
+There are a few more nuances to browser cookies that we could go into — setting expiration dates for specific cookies, encrypting them so that they aren't so easily visible in the Developer Tools, making them tamper-proof — but, basically, you've got the gist of it.
+It's a small `Hash` that we get to add key/value pairs to, and the user's browser will send it back to us with every subsequent request.
+Cookies are like a set of permanent `params` for a user.

 One consequence of being able to store information in individual user's browsers is that we can store _unique_ values there, which allows us to distinguish visitors from one another.
 This unlocks a whole world of possibilities — everything from A/B testing to analytics to ad targeting.
 Depending on your perspective, browser cookies are responsible for vastly improving the web experience or chilling privacy invasions.

 As far as we're concerned, there's one key thing that cookies enable that we can't live without: sign-in and sign-out.
-Once we have user stored in our database table, we can store a cookie in their browser with their ID number.
-After that, whenever they visit our app, the very first thing we'll do is `cookies.fetch(:user_id)`, and based on that number, we'll personalize the entire experience for them.
+Once we have a user's record saved in our database table, and they come back later some day and sign in, we can plop a cookie in their browser with their ID number in it.

+After that, whenever they visit our app, the very first thing we'll do is `cookies.fetch(:user_id)`, and based on that number, we'll personalize the entire experience for them based; most likely, that value is the foreign key that will allow us to look up all of the other info that they are related to.